mobiusml/mobius_on-premise_doc/source/image_keywording.rst

-Keywording
+Tags
 ==========

-The *pre-trained* image keywording module can be used to obtain predictions for a wide range of applications.
+The *pre-trained* image tags module can be used to obtain predictions for a wide range of applications.

 This is an example for prediction:
 ::